 I believe all four interpretations are valid, so we should not be dogmatic about any of them.
-It is common to find layers of truth in God's Word when looking at a statement like this.
+It is common to find layers of truth in God's Word when we look at a statement like this.
 The important thing is to examine your heart and consider whether you have practiced true biblical repentance from sin.
 Have you asked for the Holy Spirit to cleanse you and renew you?
 Do you genuinely want to be free from habits that mar your character and soul and cause pain in your life and the lives of others around you?
-If we have truly repented of all known sin, the Spirit of God will illuminate the things we need to let go of, the things that we need to give up or to change.
+If we have truly repented of all known sin, the Spirit of God will illuminate the things that we need to let go, the things that we need to give up or to change.
 However, that is not all!
-The Holy Spirit is faithful to reveal the truth and lead us into truth.
-God supplies the roadmap to redemption and the vehicle to get us to our destination.
-What is needed is spiritual awakening or birth, which comes about because of an impartation of life from God through His Word and His Spirit and not through our works of righteousness.
-In this passage of Scripture, we see a man waking up to his own need and seeking a spiritual rebirth.
+The Holy Spirit is faithful to reveal not only the truth, but also He will lead us into truth.
+God supplies not only the roadmap to redemption but also the vehicle to get us to our destination.
+What is needed is a spiritual awakening or birth, which comes about because of an impartation of life from God through His Word and His Spirit and not through our works of righteousness.
+What we see in this passage of Scripture is a man who is waking up to his own need and seeking a spiritual rebirth.

-Question 4) How do people know if they have been born of water and the Spirit?
+Question 4) How do people know if they have been born of water and of the Spirit?
 What do you think?
-What evidence should we see in a person who has received the gift of salvation and been born again (or born from above)?
+What evidence should we see in the life of a person who has indeed received the gift of salvation and been born again (or born from above)?

-Several years ago, a young girl came to a church's elders wanting to become a part of the church.
+Several years ago, a young girl came to the elders of a church wanting to become a part of the church.
 First, she was asked, "Did you ever find out that you were a sinner?"
 "Yes," she said without hesitation, "I did indeed."
 The second question put to her was, "Do you think, my girl, that you have undergone a change?"
 "I know I have," was the immediate reply.
 "Well," the question came, "and what change has come over you?"
 "Well," she said, "it's like this.
 Before I was converted, I was running after sin.
 Now, I am running away from it."
-This change of character is evidence of a born-again experience; it's both a change of attitude and a change of direction.
+This change of character is evidence of a born-again experience; it's both a change of attitude and a change of direction.1

-Let's take some time to go over some evidence of a person being born-again, but beware that these things are not seen as checkmarks of things you can do.
+Let's take some time to go over some of the evidence of a person being born-again, but beware that these things are not seen as check marks of things that you can do.
 They are the fruit of an inner change wrought by the Spirit and not by our flesh.